terrapkg/packages/anda/langs/haskell/README.md

 # Terra langs/haskell Folder

-This folder is for all haskell packages.
+This folder is for all Haskell packages.